 Market prices of investments held by a CIBC ETF will go up or down, sometimes rapidly or unpredictably.
 Each CIBC ETF's investments are subject to changes in general economic conditions, market fluctuations and the risks inherent in investment in securities markets.
 Investment markets can be volatile and prices of investments can change substantially due to various factors including, but not limited to, economic growth or recession, changes in interest rates, changes in actual or perceived creditworthiness of issuers, general market liquidity, political changes, and catastrophic events, such as pandemics or disasters which occur naturally or are exacerbated by climate change.
-The COVID-19 pandemic and the restrictions imposed by governments around the world to limit its spread have disrupted the global economy and financial markets in unprecedented and unpredictable ways.
-COVID-19 or any other disease outbreak may adversely affect the performance of the CIBC ETFs.
+Threatened and actual impositions of tariffs and other trade-related actions by the U.S., China and other global actors, and any counter-tariff and non-tariff retaliatory measures by Canada, Europe and others, may have negative impacts on the Canadian and global economy, and on financial markets.
+These events could exacerbate other preexisting political, social and economic risks.
+These factors may adversely affect the CIBC ETFs' performance.
 Even if general economic conditions do not change significantly, the value of an investment in a CIBC ETF could decline if the particular industries, sectors or companies in which a CIBC ETF invests do not perform well or are adversely affected by events.
 Further, legal, political, regulatory and tax changes also may cause fluctuations in markets and securities prices.